 employers can use to gauge the productivity of their workforce.

-Also, certain phone systems and your CRM may have tools to monitor work being done.
+Also, certain phone systems and your CRM may have tools to monitor the work being done.